MicrosoftDocs/architecture-center/docs/cloud-adoption/infrastructure/encryption/overview.md

 title: "Fusion: Encryption"
 description: Discussion of encryption as a core service in Azure migrations
 author: rotycenh
-ms.date: 10/29/2018
+ms.date: 12/19/2018
 ---

 # Fusion: Encryption

-Encrypting data, either in the cloud or on-premises, protects it against unauthorized access.
-In the cloud, properly implemented encryption policy can provide additional layers of security to your workloads, and safeguard against attackers and other unauthorized users from both inside or outside your organization and networks.
+Encrypting data, whether in the cloud or on-premises, protects it against unauthorized access.
+In the cloud, properly implemented encryption policy provides additional layers of security to your workloads, and safeguards it against attackers and other unauthorized users from both inside and outside your organization and networks.

-While encrypting resources is generally desirable, encryption does have costs which can impact latency and overall resource usage.
-For demanding workloads striking the correct balance between encryption and performance is key.
+While encrypting resources is generally desirable, encryption does have costs that can impact latency and overall resource usage.
+For demanding workloads, striking the correct balance between encryption and performance is key.

 ## Encryption decision guide